Red Wine Vinaigrette Dressing

 Compared to white wine vinegar, it’s not as light and delicate.
 Compared to balsamic vinegar, it is much less sweet.

 Want more dietitian-designed salad dressing recipes?
-Check out my roundup of healthy homemade sauces + dressings for more ideas!
+Check out my roundup of healthy homemade salad dressings for more ideas.
+You may also enjoy my Miso Sesame Salad Dressing, this Maple Dijon Vinaigrette, or this Creamy Tahini Balsamic Dressing!

 What to serve with this red wine vinaigrette

-Curious what type of salad to serve this red wine vinaigrette with?
+Curious what type of salad to serve with this quick and easy vinaigrette?
 Here are some perfect pairings:

 - Salad greens, like chard, dandelion, spinach, romaine, and kale